Tell es-Sultan is said the oldest village surrounded by a wall.

 Palestinian Authority obtained the right of self-government of Jericho as their first city.

 The Second Intifada occurred.
-Israel destroyed buildings and started tightening their control of Palestine.
+Israel destroyed buildings and started tightening its control of Palestine.

 Israeli troops withdrew from cities.
 Jericho is developing as a resort city for Palestinians and travelers.